MaCFP/macfp-db/Extinction/UMD_Line_Burner/Computational_Results/2017/NIST/README.md

 Discovered problem with RTE_SOURCE_CORRECTION for high resolution cases, global CHI_R was overpredicted.
 Reverted to using simple CHI_R*Q radiative source term.

 Weak approximation of Lf.
-HRRPUV was not spatially averaged because this is difficult to do in FDS across mesh boundaries.
+Height at 99% HRRPUV was used from a vertical line of point devices in the center of the burner.
+HRRPUV was not spatially averaged (planar) because this is difficult to do in FDS across mesh boundaries.

 ------------------